Chess Pie is a southern classic dessert for every sweet tooth! This sweetened vanilla pie is great with ice cream or whipped cream.

 Can I Make Ahead?

 Yes, you can make this traditional chess pie recipe ahead of time.
-Make it up to 2 days in an advance and store it in the refrigerator covered in plastic wrap.
+Make it up to 2 days in advance and store it in the refrigerator covered in plastic wrap.
 You can either let it come to room temperature before serving or warm it up in the oven for a few minutes.

 What Pie Crust Should I Use?